johanek/johanek-redmine/README.md

   Server aliases to use in the vhost config.
 Default 'redmine'.
 Expects a string.

+**vhost_servername**

+  Server name to use in the vhost config.
+Default 'redmine'.
+Expects a string.

 **webroot**

   Directory in which redmine web files will be installed.
 Default: '/var/www/html/redmine'